Purahan/Agroventure-old/README.md

 # Agroventure
-Website so that small farmers or business people can generate income.
+Website so that small farmers or business people can generate income with the help of it.